alexcg1/my-first-jina-app/chapters/all_in_one.md

 #### Diving into `index.yml`

 For indexing, we define which Pods to use in `flows/index.yml`.
-Earlier, cookiecutter already created some YAML files in `flows/` for us to start with.
+Earlier, cookiecutter created some YAML files in `flows/` for us to start with.
 Let's break them down, starting with indexing:

 <table>
 <tr>